 b) a protocol stack (i.e., multiple, consecutive protocol layers).

 The protocol stack based value is inherently ambiguous in case of the requirement in indicating a particular protocol layer out of the stack.
 This is a well-known issue of this element.

-FIXTHIS – provide more background information.
+Example: <proto> = "x/y/z", i.e., indicates a protocol stack segment with protocol layering "z-over-y-over-x".
+The MGC wants to trigger a bearer control procedure for protocol 'y' at MG level and uses such an SDP codepoint.
+However, there are also the options of bearer control procedures at protocol layers 'x' or 'z'.
+Consequently, the SDP codepoint "x/y/z" can't be used because semantically ambigous.
+What would be required here are separate SDP codepoints "x", "y" and "z".

+The example illustrates that there are not any new IP transport protocols invented for gateway control.

 Application-agnostic indications

 Application-agnostic, - or X-agnostic in general -, indications are typically realized by using character "-" instead of a concrete value in SDP fields (see [ITU-T H.248.39]).
 Such an SDP value is basically out of scope of IANA registration.